 Dishes utilize a rotation of fresh local ingredients such as venison and the occasional guest star such as scallops.
 To complement the meal, the hotel has an extensive wine cellar that celebrates the local wines of the Valais region.
 We thoroughly enjoyed sampling the excellent wines from Valais, such as Pinot Noir.

 Even the parking garage in Saas-Fee is for adventure as the ten-floor building houses the Ice Climbing World Cup with a massive climbing wall inside.
-At its core, the village is about a connection to the mountains.
-The lack of crowds and the quaint village allow visitors to step back in time.
+At its core, the village is about a connection to the mountains, so put mountain clothes on your Swiss packing list!
+The lack of crowds and the quaint village allows visitors to retreat in time.

 Despite the staggering mountains and heavy dose of adventure, it’s not all about steep lines and mountain summits.
 Although if you’re after some mountain summits, you’ve come to the right place.
 We tried to keep our holiday a healthy mix of relaxing hikes, gondola rides, and mountain summits.